Anomaly scanner

 What are anomalies?

 Anomalies are small heuristics computed by python functions located in data/anomalies.
 These functions make use of Malcat’s python Analysis object (analysis) to inspect the file under all angles.
-Each found anomaly in the file is tagged and its locations are reported in the Summary view (see below).
+Each found anomaly in the file is tagged and its locations + size are reported in the Summary view (see below).

 ../_images/summary_anomalies.png